BestTimesToVisit.com Logo

 Soak in the Blue Lagoon's Milky Waters

-Immerse yourself in the geothermal wonderland of the Blue Lagoon, where the mineral-rich, milky-blue waters offer a surreal and rejuvenating experience.
-For an enhanced visit, book a silica mud mask and enjoy a drink from the in-water bar, especially magical during the twilight hours.
+Immerse yourself in the geothermal wonder of the Blue Lagoon, where the silica-rich, milky blue waters offer a surreal and rejuvenating experience.
+For an extra touch of luxury, book a silica mud mask and enjoy a drink from the in-water bar as the steam rises around you.

 Chase the Northern Lights